OpenID Connect (OIDC) Bearer token authentication

 iss

-property is tenant specific in a multi-tenant deployment then you can use theSecurityIdentity
+property is tenant-specific in a multitenant deployment, use theSecurityIdentity

 tenant-id

-attribute to check the issuer is correct in the endpoint itself or the custom Jakarta REST filter, for example:
+attribute to check that the issuer is correct in the endpoint or the custom Jakarta filter.
+For example:

 import jakarta.inject.Inject;